 Hyundai Ioniq Plug-In interior & comfort

-The Hyundai Ioniq’s interior might not raise the bar for design, but it does look fairly modern and provides plenty of creature comforts.
+The Hyundai Ioniq’s interior might not raise the bar for design or quality, but it does look fairly modern and provides plenty of creature comforts.

 Hyundai Ioniq Plug-In dashboard

-It has a fairly futuristic drivetrain, but the Hyundai Ioniq’s dashboard is very present-day.
-That’s not a criticism – it looks fairly modern and provides plenty of creature comforts, but it’s more conventional than a Toyota Prius’, with the energy flow meter in the digital instrument cluster the only visual clue to the hybrid powertrain.
+Previously, the Ioniq Plug-in's dashboard looked fairly modern and provided plenty of creature comforts, but was more conventional than a Toyota Prius’, with the energy flow meter in the digital instrument cluster the only visual clue to the hybrid powertrain.
+An update in 2019 gave it a much bigger and more prominent infotainment system, which you can read more about below.

 The driving position is good, and everything is clearly labelled and easy to operate.
 The steering wheel is pleasant to hold and looks quite sporty, but some of the materials aren’t as soft to the touch and feel a bit cheap.
 Build quality needs a boost, too.
 The blue accents lift the sombre cabin, but some of the materials highlight the Ioniq’s cheaper price tag.